Shopify/polaris/documentation/guides/migrating-from-v5-to-v6.md

 ### Sheet

 The `Sheet` component's `accessibilityLabel` prop is now required to help enforce accessibility for screen readers.
 You must add an `accessibilityLabel` prop to all your `Sheet`s.
-This label is only visiible to screen readers, it is not visually shown.
+This label is only visible to screen readers, it is not visually shown.

 ```diff
 <Sheet